buildingSMART/IFC4.x-IF/docs/sdk-support.md

 # List of SDKs supporting IFC 4.3 (ADD2)

 Below is a list of SDK solutions supporting IFC 4.3 ADD2.

-> If you see a missing product, or information that needs updating, simply edit this file or open an issue in this repository.
+If you see a missing product, or information that needs updating, simply create a PR that edits this file.

+_Last updated: Jul, 24 2024_

 | Toolbox                 | Developer                 | Can parse IFC4.3 ADD2 | Can visualise IFC4.3 ADD2 geometry | License                       | Source code access                            | Language                                 | Contact             |
 |-------------------------|---------------------------|:---------------------:|:----------------------------------:|:-----------------------------:|:---------------------------------------------:|:----------------------------------------:|---------------------|